jgm/pandoc/man/man1/html2markdown.1.md

 \--no-wrap
 :   Disable text wrapping in output.
 (Default is to wrap text.)

+\--sanitize-html
+:   Sanitizes HTML using a whitelist.
+Unsafe tags are replaced by HTML
+    comments; unsafe attributes are omitted.

 -H *FILE*, \--include-in-header=*FILE*
 :   Include contents of *FILE* at the end of the header.
 Implies
     `-s`.